 Return customers receive a 10% discount off final price.

-Discount is valid for 6 months after initial inspection.
+Discount is valid for 6 months after initial inspection and applies to full inspections only.

 You might want to have certain items repaired, or you could seek to have the cost of the home reduced.
 If an agreement is not reached on the items in the report, you can back out of the deal.